| Title: | Minimal R/Shiny Interface to JavaScript Library 'ECharts' |

 Optional echarty widget attributes include:

-elementId - Id of the widget, default is NULL(auto-generated)
+elementId - Id of the widget, default is NULL(auto-generated, stored as echwid variable for JS)

 load - name(s) of plugin(s) to load.
 A character vector or comma-delimited string. default NULL.

-ask - prompt user before downloading plugins when load is present, FALSE by default
+ask - boolean to prompt user before downloading plugins when load is present, default is FALSE.

 js - single string or a vector with JavaScript expressions to evaluate.